coop152/obsidian-vaults/Year 3/Third Year Project/Christmas Holiday + Week 29-1-24.md

 - HAD TO MODIFY STARTUP.TCL TO BE PLATFORM-DEPENDENT FOR THIS REASON

 Todo:
-- Remove address sanitizer from makefile, see if adding to CPPFLAGS in configure will achieve the same effect
+- ~~Remove address sanitizer from makefile, see if adding to CPPFLAGS in configure will achieve the same effect~~ DONE, see below
 - try and fix the TCL detection so the configure command is less arcane
+	- Figured out how to eliminate the `CPPFLAGS=-I/usr/include/tcl8.6`
 - Default prefix possible? `~/.local` certainly makes sense.

 ---